virtapi/virtapi/docs/api/v1/vm.md

 ### Notes

-a `POST` call will create a VM and one network interface without a VLAN, but with a free IPv4 and IPv6 address.
-You may want to create a blockdevice (/storage) and assign it to the new VM.
+a `POST` call will create a VM and a network interface without a VLAN, but with a free IPv4 and IPv6 address.
+You might want to create a blockdevice (/storage) and assign it to the new VM.

 ### Version history